filipjares/todobot/README.md

 # 📝 About the Bot

 This Bot aims to provide a virtual TODO list inside your discord server.
 Instead of relying on commands for interacting with the bot, I tried my best to make the entire "user interface" with reactions.
-That way your users dont have to learn hundrets of new commands and how to use them.
+That way your users dont have to learn hundreds of new commands and how to use them.

 <br>